Artistic Director John Dias and Managing Director Michael Hurst announce their final season with Two River

 He has spearheaded annual initiatives to nurture artists and bring their work to Red Bank to delight our audiences, including: the Crossing Borders (Cruzando Fronteras) summer festival of new plays and music by Latinx artists; a musical theater cabaret in partnership with New York University’s Graduate Musical Theatre Writing program; a week-long retreat for playwrights from the New York-based company Clubbed Thumb; and the Emerging Playwrights Group and reading series.

-The Two River Theater expects to launch a search for its next Artistic Director in the fall of 2021.
-Over the course of the summer and early fall, Two River will identify a search firm and a timeline.
-Part of the planning process will be ensuring the search for a new Artistic Director aligns with Two River’s core values of Artistic Excellence and Equity, Diversity and Inclusion.
+Two River Theater has engaged Management Consultants for the Arts to handle the search for both the Artistic Director & Managing Director.
+The search for the Artistic Director is underway and the search for the Managing Director is expected to begin soon.
+Part of the process will be ensuring the search for both a new Artistic Director and Managing Director aligns with Two River’s core values of artistic excellence and Equity, Diversity and Inclusion.

 Sam Huber (Co-Chair, TRT Board Member), Marilyn Broege (Co-Chair, TRT Board Member), Joan Rechnitz (TRT Board Member & Founder), Michael Hurst (TRT Managing Director), Maureen Silliman (TRT Board Member), Adam Rechnitz (TRT Board Member), Mike Bland (TRT Board Member), Webster Trammell (Former TRT Board Member), John McEwen (Executive Director NJ Theater Alliance), Brandon Dirden (TRT Artist), Crystal Dickinson (TRT Artist).

 Two River Theater is seeking applicants to serve as its next Artistic Director.
 Management Consultants for the Arts is facilitating this search and information on the opportunity and application process can be found at https://mcaonline.com/searches/artistic-director-trt.